zoffixznet/perl6.party/post/IRC-Client-Perl-6-Multi-Server-IRC-Module.md

 To create an IRC bot, instantiate an `IRC::Client` object, giving it some basic info, and call the `.run` method.
-Implement all of the functionality you need as classes and hand those in via the `.plugins` attribute.
+Implement all of the functionality you need as classes with method names matching the events you want to listen to and hand those in via the `.plugins` attribute.
 When an IRC event occurs, it's passed to all of the plugins, in the order you specify them, stopping if a plugin claims it handled the event.